Power Cable Ampacity Rating

 - The ampacity of any given circuit is minimized

 For a 3 by 4 duct bank with three trefoils and one three-phase circuit (one phase per conduit), there are up to 665,280 possible combinations.
 The elaborated mathematical algorithm of the module prevents the repetitive calculation of equivalent cases, therefore the solution is obtained very efficiently.
-The condition illustrated on the right hand side of the illustration shows the cable locations for maximum ampacity.
+The condition presented on the right hand side of the illustration shows the cable locations for maximum ampacity.

 - Infinite-length thin-wire two-dimensional approach